jveitchmichaelis/deeplabel/README.md

 	CREATE TABLE classes (class_id INTEGER PRIMARY KEY ASC, name varchar(32)) CREATE TABLE images (image_id INTEGER PRIMARY KEY ASC, path varchar(256)) CREATE TABLE labels (label_id INTEGER PRIMARY KEY ASC, image_id int, class_id int, x int, y int, width int, height int)

 These fields are the bare minimum and more may be added later (see note on descriptors above).
 It may also be useful to include metadata about images for statistics purposes.

-#### Export format

-Currently KITTI formatting is provided in-software.
-I hope to add others e.g. VOC or yolo in the future.

-Since the labelling metadata is in the sqlite database, it should be fairly easy to write a Python script (or whatever) to convert the output to your preferred system.

 #### License